catalin-hanga/simulink-AI-agent/README.md

 ## 1. Project Description

-An AI agent that provides a natural language interface for interacting with Simulink models. <br>
+An AI agent that provides a natural language interface to the user for interacting with Simulink models. <br>
-The agent has access to tools that allow it to autonomously perform the following tasks:
+The agent has access to tools that allow it to autonomously perform any combination of the following tasks:
 - provide information about the installed Matlab application (such as version number, license number or installed packages)
 - create a new (blank) Simulink model, with a specific name
 - open an existing model